jmathai/jmathai.github.com/_posts/2026-03-04-giving-in-to-generosity.md

 **Donor Advised Funds**

 I initially looked into DAFs because of their tax efficiency.
 I do love that about them.
 But what I love more is that they let you take large steps of faith.
-I donated 5 years worth of charitable giving at the start of 2026 to our DAF.
+We donated 5 years worth of charitable giving at the start of 2026 to our DAF.
 It was quite frightening because once I clicked that button, there was no way to claw the money back.

 I contemplated doing it for weeks.
 But once I did it, I felt complete relief.
 All the fear I had vanished.
 I was surprised.